RRS Sir David Attenborough

 RRS Sir David Attenborough is a research vessel owned by the Natural Environment Research Council and operated by the British Antarctic Survey for the purposes of both research and logistic support.
 The ship replaces a pair of existing vessels, RRS James Clark Ross and RRS Ernest Shackleton.
-The vessel is named after broadcaster and naturalist Sir David Attenborough.
+The vessel is named after the broadcaster and naturalist Sir David Attenborough.

 Background

 In 2014, the UK Government announced funding for the construction of a new polar research vessel for the British Antarctic Survey (BAS) to replace a pair of existing ships.
 This new ship was intended not only to be fully equipped with the latest instrumentation for the purposes of carrying out research in polar regions, for which it would have an improved icebreaking capability and greater endurance over the existing polar research vessel, but also to serve as a logistic support vessel for BAS teams in inshore locations.

-BAS contracted Houlder Ltd to undertake the basic design in which suggestions for the final configuration of the new ship were taken.
+BAS contracted Houlder to undertake the basic design in which suggestions for the final configuration of the new ship were taken.
 Following the consultation period, in 2015, Rolls-Royce Holdings was selected to execute the detailed design and Cammell Laird in Birkenhead was selected as the preferred bidder to construct the ship.
 The ship cost £200m.